HCL-TECH-SOFTWARE/digital-experience/docs/platform/administration/DXClient/DXClientArtifactType/themes.md

     -xmlConfigPath <value>
     ```

+    !!! note
-    **Note:** For theme registration, a backup of the complete DX configuration export \(not including users\) is taken and placed in `store/outputFiles/themes/backup/foldername` folder.
+        For theme registration, a backup of the complete DX configuration export \(not including users\) is taken and placed in `store/outputFiles/themes/backup/foldername` folder.

 -   **Required options for Theme EAR deployment**